 I also like that the focus on detail wasn’t just related to the inner layers.
 They also added an organic cotton cover that is pure luxury and still hypoallergenic.
 This seems like a small addition, but compared to some mattress covers, which are itchy and uncomfortable at best, it shows attention to detail that competition at this price point tends to skip.

 I’ve mentioned a few times now that if I was buying a new mattress for an elderly relative, then Loom & Leaf looks like a good option because there are simple additions that other mattress companies just don’t offer.
-The free set-up is incredible value on this already reasonably priced product, and a major bonus if you’re ordering for a relative you don’t live with.
+The free set-up is an incredible value on this already reasonably priced product, and a major bonus if you’re ordering for a relative you don’t live with.
 Elderly aside, most mattresses weigh more than the average person can maneuver by themselves.
 Many people may take delivery of a mattress whilst their partner is at work, or perhaps other customers may live alone, and moving the mattress into place then becomes a major task.
 Thankfully the free set-up can assist in these scenarios, at no added cost or hassle.

 Loom & Leaf Alternatives

 Loom & Leaf isn’t the only memory foam mattress in this category.
 Here are three alternatives:

-The Leesa mattress is similar in terms of firmness and price (at the Queen size), but there are a few key differences.
+The Loom and Leaf vs Leesa mattress is a similar comparison due to firmness and price (at the Queen size), but there are a few key differences.

 First, the Leesa has only three layers compared to the four layers found in Loom & Leaf.
 The top layer features the cooling system and the bottom layer is made up of 6” of memory foam serving as the base.
 Here you can see where the construction of the bed can really make a difference in terms of support and comfort because while the Leesa includes plenty of foam, it’s less concerned with cooling throughout the whole mattress.